yukijina/yukijina.github.io/_posts/2019-11-16-github_universe_2019.markdown

 ![GitHub Universe](http://yukijina.github.io/img/myimg/github-uni-2.jpg)

 Also, GitHub announced GitHub Archive Program, which can preserve archived repositories in Svalbard, Norway.
 It lasts at least 1000 years for next future generations.
-Isn’t is nice our repositories are preserved at such a beautiful place?
+Isn’t it nice to know that our repositories are preserved at such a beautiful place?

 ![GitHub Universe](http://yukijina.github.io/img/myimg/github-uni-3.jpg)

 Thanks for all the demos and talks.
 It definitely gave me inspiration and motivation!
-I hope I can create or develop something visible or meaningful things in the near future.
-Also, I am so happy to say here that I completed my first open source project yesterday.
+Also, I am so happy to say here that I completed my first open source project in GitHub yesterday.
+I wasn't sure first where I can start and how to find the appropriate project but I am glad that I finally found the open source project which I can contribute.
 It makes me so happy when my code was merged.
 Feels good!